kimomatt/elite-lab-models-1/README.md

-# Elite Lab 5: Forms, APIs, and Ajax
+# Elite Lab 6: Sessions

 ## Intro
 In this lab, we will be improving our chatrooms by creating persistent sessions.
 This concept is what drives a lot of our online interaction.
 Any time you log in, you are creating a session.
 This is what allows you to log in to reddit/facebook/gmail, and stay logged in (even if you close your browser).